gpeterson406/GreenwoodBookHTML/08-multipleLinearRegression.md

 </div>

-\indent The VIFs are different for categorical variables than for quantitative predictors in MLR.
-The 4 levels are combined in a measure called the
+\indent The VIFs are different for models with categorical variables than for models with only quantitative predictors in MLR, even though we are still concerned with shared information across the predictors of all kinds.
+For categorical predictors, the $J$ levels are combined to create a single measure for the predictor all together called the
-***generalized VIF (GVIF)***.
-For GVIFs, we only focus on the inflation of the SE scale (square root for 1 df effects and raised to the power $1/(2*J)$ for a
-$J$-level predictor).
-On this scale, the interpretation is as **the multiplicative increase in the SEs for the coefficients on all the indicator variables due to multicollinearity with other predictors**.
-In this model, the SE for ``du1`` is 1.009 times larger due to multicollinearity with other predictors and the SEs for the indicator variables for ``treatment`` are 1.003 times larger due to multicollinearity than they otherwise would have been.
-Neither are large so multicollinearity is not a problem in this model.
+***generalized VIF (GVIF)***. \index{GVIF} \index{generalized variance inflation factor} For GVIFs, interpretations are based on the GVIF measure to the power $1/(2*(J-1))$.
+For quantitative predictors when GVIFS are present, $J$ = 2, and the power simplifies to $1/2$, which is our regular square-root scale for inflation of standard errors due to multicollinearity (so the GVIF is the VIF for quantitative predictors).
+For a $J$-level categorical predictor, the power is also $1/2$ for $J=2$ levels and increases for more levels.
+There are no rules of thumb for GVIFs for $J>2$.
+In the following output, there are four levels, so $J=4$.
+When raised to the requisite power, the GVIF interpretation for multi-category categorical predictors is **the multiplicative increase in the SEs for the coefficients on all the indicator variables due to multicollinearity with other predictors**.
+In this model, the SE for the quantitative predictor ``du1`` is 1.009 times larger due to multicollinearity with other predictors and the SEs for the indicator variables for the four-level categorical ``treatment`` predictor are 1.003 times larger due to multicollinearity, both compared to what they would have been with no shared information in the predictors in the model.
+Neither are large, so multicollinearity is not a problem in this model.

 ```r